rlaphoenix/pynfogen/README.md

 Note that, elaborate ANSI art is no longer really used or wanted.
 Modern NFO files tend to be verbose with minimal ANSI art, rather than concise with elaborate ANSI art.

+### What is a Description file?

+It's like an NFO, without any rules whatsoever.
+You can use a description template as an alternative output to the NFO output.
+This alternative output can be used for any purpose you like, but most commonly used for forum posts, IRC messages, and such.

 ### What file should I pass to `nfo generate`?

 It's best-practice to provide the first-most file that best represents the majority of the release.
 E.g., If Episode 1